Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Physically Adversarial Defenses

-Randomized Smoothing \cite{cohen2019certified} adds Gaussian noises with different magnitudes to an adversarial example.
-All the noisy adversarial examples are then classified through a base classifier, and the voting of these classifications is reported as the result.
-(De)Randomized Smoothing \cite{levine2020randomized} uses the fixed-width image ablation to generate smoothed images (illustrated in Fig.\ref{DS}) .
-In this way, the number of the smoothed images affected by the adversarial patch can be calculated.
-This quantitative framework is beneficial for the improvement of model robustness.
-The ViT model also adopts this framework to defend patch attacks \cite{chen2022towards, salman2022certified}.
-Local Gradients Smoothing (LGS) \cite{naseer2019local} directly smooths the patch regions.
-It splits the picture into 5x5 patches and applies slide-windows to look for the highest activation regions.
-Then, it smooths these regions to eliminate adversarial patches.
-Previous image smoothing strategies can not guarantee the integrity of the image.
-Therefore, they are not suitable for image segmentation tasks.
-Demasked Smoothing \cite{yatsura2022certified} reconstructs the ablative image with ZITS \cite{dong2022incremental}.
-In this way, the segmentation model can achieve the same predictions on adversarial examples as clean images.
+Randomized Smoothing \cite{cohen2019certified} involves adding Gaussian noise with varying magnitudes to an adversarial example.
+These noisy adversarial examples are then classified using a base classifier, and the final result is determined by voting on these classifications.
+(De)Randomized Smoothing (DeRS) \cite{levine2020randomized} generates smoothed images through fixed-width image ablation (illustrated in Fig.~\ref{DS}).
+This method allows for the calculation of how many smoothed images are affected by the adversarial patch.
+This quantitative framework aids in enhancing model robustness.
+The ViT model also employs this framework to defend against patch attacks \cite{chen2022towards, salman2022certified}.
+Local Gradients Smoothing (LGS) \cite{naseer2019local} directly smooths the patch regions by dividing the image into 5x5 patches and using sliding windows to identify the highest activation regions.
+These regions are then smoothed to remove adversarial patches.
+However, previous image smoothing strategies cannot ensure the integrity of the image, making them unsuitable for image segmentation tasks.
+Demasked Smoothing \cite{yatsuracertified} reconstructs the ablated image using ZITS \cite{dong2022incremental}, allowing the segmentation model to produce the same predictions on adversarial examples as on clean images.

-In addition, in the frequency domain of the image, \cite{raju2020blurnet} finds adversarial attacks usually introduce the high-frequency noises.
-So it proposes a BlurNet model, which introduces low-pass filtering into the feature maps of the network's first layer.
-The low-pass filtering can remove the high-frequency noise to defend the RP2 attack.
+Unlike previous smoothing defenses, Yu et al. \cite{yu2022defending} uses a pre-trained Universal Defensive Noise Frame (UDF) to neutralize the impact of adversarial patches.
+Additionally, in the frequency domain of the image, \cite{raju2020blurnet} has found that adversarial attacks typically introduce high-frequency noise.
+To address this, they proposed the BlurNet model, which incorporates low-pass filtering into the feature maps of the network's first layer.
+This low-pass filtering effectively removes high-frequency noise, providing a defense against the RP2 attack.

-\subsection{In-processing}
+\subsection{\textbf{In-processing}}

-Pre-processing defense is usually time-consuming.
-Therefore, it is necessary to improve the robustness of the DNN model itself.
-The existing methods are mainly from three perspectives: adversarial training, architecture modification, and certified robustness.
+Pre-processing defenses are often time-consuming.
+Therefore, improving the robustness of the DNN model itself is essential.
+Existing methods for enhancing model robustness primarily focus on three areas: adversarial training, architecture modification, and certified robustness.

-\subsubsection{Adversarial training}

-Adversarial training (AT) uses adversarial examples as training data to improve the robustness of the model. \cite{madry2017towards, goodfellow2014explaining, carlini2017towards}.
-The goal of AT is recovering the clean prediction for adversarial examples, which can be optimized by:
+\subsubsection{\textbf{Adversarial training}}